jacksonrakena/human-date-parser/README.md

-# 🖍 Human-readable date parsing
+# 🖍 Human-readable date parsing for .NET
-A date parser that can parse human-readable relative and absolute dates to `System.DateTime` instances.
+A .NET date parser that can parse human-readable relative and absolute dates to `System.DateTime` instances.
 This is a completely rewritten version of [ti-ka/human-date-parser](https://github.com/ti-ka/human-date-parser).

 ### ✍ Usage
+(C#)
 ```csharp
 DateParser.Parse("1 month ago")
 DateParser.Parse("In 15 days")